 With more than 250,000 students enrolling in Atlanta colleges each year, it’s no wonder the city is home to some of the highest-ranking universities in America — earning a spot on Forbes’ 2017 "Best Cities for Young Professionals" list.

-Simply scratch the surface of the city’s bustling college community and you’ll see why names like Alice Walker, Spike Lee, Julia Roberts, and Dr. Martin Luther King Jr. chose Atlanta for higher education.
-The city boasts Emory University, Georgia Tech, and nearby University of Georgia as its own.
-Last but not least is cutting-edge Savannah College of Art and Design, which took the number one place in the nation for architecture and design schools according to DesignIntelligence.
+Simply scratch the surface of the city’s bustling college community and you’ll see why names like Alice Walker, Spike Lee, Julia Roberts and Dr. Martin Luther King, Jr. chose Atlanta for higher education.
+The city boasts Emory University, Georgia Tech and nearby University of Georgia as its own.
+Offering opportunities in nearly every creative disclipline, in 2018 the cutting-edge Savannah College of Art and Design was named the nation's top architecture and design school by DesignIntelligence.

 Atlanta also offers a wealth of unparalleled internships and networking opportunities, including opportunities at Fortune 500s and major companies like Coca-Cola, Adult Swim and Cartoon Network, CNN and General Electric.